treeverse/lakeFS/docs/integrations/aws_cli.md

 # Using lakeFS with AWS CLI
 {: .no_toc}
-lakeFS exposes an S3-compatible API, so you can use the [AWS S3 CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/) to list, copy or delete objects in your repositories.
+lakeFS exposes an S3-compatible API, so you can use the [AWS S3 CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/) to interact with objects in your repositories.
 {:.pb-5 }

 ## Table of contents